Please fill out the form below and we will be in touch soon.

-If you are a business owner in Florida, you know that there are many reasons beyond your control that can lead to your business having to close its doors temporarily.
+If you are a business owner in Florida, you know that many reasons beyond your control can lead to your business having to temporarily close its doors.
 Unfortunately, you may have also discovered that the process for filing a business interruption claim can be frustrating and complex.
-Many insurance companies attempt to deny business interruption claims, and sometimes they do so in bad faith
+Many insurance companies attempt to deny business interruption claims, and sometimes they do so in bad faith.

-Suppose you believe your business interruption claim has been rejected in bad faith, or you want to learn more about what is covered under business interruption insurance.
-In that case, we invite you to get in touch with the Law Office of Andrew Winston.
+Suppose you believe your business interruption claim has been rejected in bad faith or want to learn more about what is covered under business interruption insurance.
+In that case, we invite you to get in touch with Winston Law.
 We have a long history of representing commercial cases and can help you navigate the murky waters of business interruption insurance law.

 Often included as part of commercial property insurance, business interruption coverage is designed to protect your business against lost income that arises from shutdowns caused by disasters and other emergencies.
 Generally, business income or interruption insurance goes into effect in one of three scenarios: